Kolelab/Fluorescence-Microscopy-Tools/TEAMSTER/README.md

 ![Circuit Image](https://github.com/Kolelab/Fluorescence-Microscopy-Tools/blob/master/TEAMSTER/Circuit%20TEAMSTER.png)
 1. Connect the BNC connectors to the board.
 1. Test the connections.
+1. Connect the Arduino via USB to the computer
+1. Start the ArduinoIDE
+1. Open Fluorescence-Microscopy-Tools/TEAMSTER/Micromanager-teensy-v5-cleanup/Micromanager-teensy-v5-cleanup.ino and upload via the ArduinoIDE to the Teensy board.
 1. Hook up camera and LEDs to inputs and outputs.
 1. Set up Micromanager according to the instructions provided in Fluorescence-Microscopy-Tools/TEAMSTER/MicroManager_instructions.pdf
 1. Test.
+1. **NB: A newer version of the Arduino